Skip to main content

 • Dates

-The Bill & Melinda Gates Foundation established the Gates Millennium Scholars (GMS) program in 1999 to provide high-achieving low-income students of color (referred to as scholars) with funding to attend and complete college.
-Individuals who applied to the program during its first eight years are now close to or already middle-aged and have established educational and workforce outcomes.
-To understand the program’s long-term impact on the scholars, the Gates Foundation wanted to conduct a study that strategically compares the educational and workforce outcomes of GMS program recipients and non-recipients.
-The existence of a comparison group of non-scholars supports the assessment of GMS effects relative to a similar group of high-achieving underrepresented students of color.
+The Bill & Melinda Gates Foundation established the Gates Millennium Scholars (GMS) program in 1999 to provide high-achieving students of color with significant financial need the opportunity to attend and complete college.
+By 2025, individuals who applied to the program during its first eight years had entered or were well into middle adulthood with established careers and life course outcomes.
+To understand the program’s long-term impact, the Gates Foundation engaged NORC to conduct a comprehensive study comparing educational and life course outcomes of GMS Recipients and qualified applicants who were not awarded the scholarship (GMS Non-Recipients).
+The existence of a comparison group enabled assessment of GMS effects relative to a similar group of high-achieving underrepresented students of color.

 Solution